-- Mathematics: Methods ATAR and Chemistry ATAR or Physics ATAR
+- Mathematics: Applications ATAR and Chemistry ATAR or Physics ATAR

 High performing applicants lacking prerequisites may be considered.
 Those applying on the basis of the Special Tertiary Admissions Test (STAT) will be required to meet prerequisites by completing enabling units.
 This may extend the course duration.

 Fees for Australian and New Zealand students

 Unfortunately fee information is not available for this course at this time.
 Please check out our Fee Calculator for an estimation of course fees.

 The requirements of this course may attract additional costs.
 For more information visit other fees and charges.

 This course is recognised by the Australasian Institute of Mining and Metallurgy.

 This course can help you become a:

 - Process metallurgist